 Unfortunately, no!
 As you’ll see when you start, it takes some practice to train your thumb and reflexes.
 But just a few hours on the water will have you casting with confidence.

 Let’s go through the steps to setting up your new reel.
+Don't forget to check out our top picks for the best baitcasting rods!

 Step 1 - Feed Line to the Spool